aaronfreed/vaf/README.md

 - For reference, in vanilla game physics, the player is 819 IU (≈0.7998 WU) tall and has a radius of 256 IU (0.25 WU).
 There is contradictory information about how this corresponds to real-world measurements; the indispensable [Marathon’s Story page](https://marathon.bungie.org/story/) has an [entire section on this](https://marathon.bungie.org/story/ourheight.html), and the definitive answer is “¯\\(°_o)/¯”.
 - Forge and Weland use both WU and IU in different contexts; for instance, when you single-click a point in either, the status bar in the lower left shows its location in WU; when you double-click it, the dialog box that comes up lists its location in IU.
 Most values are rounded to the thousandths place (which means that, e.g., 64 IU and 65 IU both display as 0.063 WU, although Weland treats these as functionally different heights in some circumstances).
 - Anvil and ShapeFusion list values for physics models in IU.
 The scale factor in a shapes file also corresponds to IU – each pixel of a shape with a scale factor of 1 will occupy 1 IU in the game world.
 - I present both WU and IU throughout the this document.
-This version of Vasara also displays both where space permits.
+VAF also displays both where space permits.

 #### Lines, sides, and surfaces:
 - A **line** is what you’d draw in Forge or Weland, and what they display in top-down view.